Tsuihao/CarND-Advanced-Lane-Lines/.ipynb_checkpoints/writeup-checkpoint.md

 * Imagefilter is still not optimal (e.g. Color space and sobel operation combinations)
 * The implementation heavily affect by the Warped area as well (e.g. For chellenge_video and harder_challenge_video, different warped area should be used)
 * The current implementaion is still not stable in terms of the [video time stamp 21s](https://youtu.be/uJ7xPukCM28?t=21s), this should be improved soon
+* A weird point is that, the LAB color space shows the better result in the image, but HLS shows better performance in the video (unacceptable).